-If you’re a jazz musician looking to build your profile and get more gigs, there’s actually a pretty good argument that releasing EPs or singles, frequently, could actually make more impact than albums.
+If you’re a jazz musician looking to build your profile and get more gigs, there’s actually a pretty good argument that releasing EPs or singles – frequently – could make more impact than releasing an album.

 Bear with me, I know it’s a sensitive subject…

 …because I know that since the very beginning of your love affair with jazz, you’ve thought, talked & studied in terms of albums, right?

 Transcribing solos on Kind of Blue.
 Discussing the highlights of the ’64 concert.
 Learning the tunes from Mingus Ah Um, The Shape of Jazz To Come, Giant Steps and many more…

 Sifting through the record shops or waiting at the letterbox for the next Amazon delivery…

 Well, putting aside the romantic appeal and artistic logic of releasing albums for a minute, here’s why it may be time to stop thinking of your output like this – for now at least…

 Hardcore fans and journalists aside, most people aren’t listening to albums in their entirety anymore.